You are here

 The $5 million NIH-funded Duke Environmental Analysis Laboratory uses advanced analytical methods and computational resources to identify and characterize unknown chemicals in environmental samples and evaluate their impacts on human health.
 It serves as a key resource to ongoing and new environmental health research studies nationwide.

 In the Duke Superfund Research Center, engineers partner with environmental scientists and physicians to study environmental exposures and their consequences.
 Duke faculty are also finding ways to clean up contaminated sites using innovative approaches that incorporate nanotechnology and biological agents.
-Other research includes NSF- and DOE-funded research into separation and purification of essential materials for modern technologies.
+Other research includes NSF- and DOE-funded research into the separation and purification of essential materials for modern technologies.

 Centers and Laboratories